TLC-1990/milestone-4/README.md

 ### Bugs Found and Resolved
 1) Artworks marked as sold were still appearing on the products page.
 Resolved by adding a sold = models.BooleanField(default=False) field to the Products model.

 2) Allauth templates not loading correctly.
 Templates were not pulling from 'base.html' and were showing unstyled forms.
-Resolved by adding {% load static %} to the top of all Allauth templates and ensuring that the templates extended 'base.html'.
+Resolved by adding 'load static' to the top of all Allauth templates and ensuring that the templates extended 'base.html'.
 In settings.py, 'accounts' was included in TEMPLATE_DIRS erroneously, along with 'templates' and 'allauth'. 'accounts' was removed to resolve the issue.

 3) Cloudinary installation caused an issue with Heroku deployment due to missing dependencies.
 Resolved by deleting old migrations and remaking them after adding Cloudinary to the local environment.